klerk-framework/website/docs/building-config/models-types.md

 }
 ```

-Even though Clerk thinks of LastInvoiceTime as a Long, we can now interact with it using Instants.
+Even though Klerk thinks of LastInvoiceTime as a Long, we can now interact with it using Instants.

 This concept can be extended by complementing your types with the [Measured library](https://github.com/nacular/measured) in order to help with units of
 measure.